TurboGears/tg2docs/docs/extensions.rst

       main/LogSetup
       main/TGScheduler

-.. todo:: Review this file for todo items.
+.. todo:: Validate that all toctree maxdepth values are appropriate